mohakapoor/METR/docs/documentation.md

 | **Kupiec (Reliability)** | **LR Calc / 0.0126** | LR Calc / 0.8886 | LR Calc / 0.6841 |
 | **T-test (Mean Ret)** | t=1.62 / 0.1099 | t=-0.53 / 0.5943 | t=-0.80 / 0.4242 |

+> [!NOTE]
+> **Model Sharpe** in the Monte Carlo column (1.21) differs from backtest **Account Sharpe** (1.48) due to different annualization bases.
+The Monte Carlo audit uses trade-frequency annualization on signal-day filtered returns only, whereas the backtest uses the institutional standard $\sqrt{252}$ on the full daily return series (including flat days).

 **Conclusion**:
 Gold is the only asset to achieve statistical significance across multiple independent evaluations.
-Most notably, the meta-filter successfully converted a suboptimal baseline signal (-0.73) into a statistically significant alpha (1.21).
+Most notably, the meta-filter successfully converted a suboptimal baseline signal (-0.73) into a statistically significant alpha (Account Sharpe 1.48).
 This provides definitive confirmation of the strategy's predictive edge within the METR architecture.

 ---

-## 16. METR — Final Conclusions
+## 16. Final Research Conclusions

-### Primary Finding
+### 16.1 Primary Finding
-A meta-labeling framework combining a momentum-based signal with an XGBoost filter trained on historical price, volume, and implied volatility data generates statistically significant alpha on GOLDBEES (NSE) over the out-of-sample period 2024-2026.
-The null hypothesis — that model-selected trades perform no better than stochastic selection from the same signal universe — is rejected at p<0.05 across three independent statistical tests.
+A meta-labeling framework combining a momentum-based signal with an XGBoost filter trained on historical price, volume, and implied volatility data generates statistically significant alpha on GOLDBEES (NSE) over the out-of-sample period 2024–2025.
+The null hypothesis—that model-selected trades perform no better than stochastic selection—is rejected at $p < 0.05$ across three independent statistical tests.

----

-### Gold — Statistically Significant Alpha
+### 16.2 GOLDBEES: Statistically Significant Alpha
 ```
-Total Return:     +17.92% (out-of-sample, 2024-2026)
+Total Return:     +17.92% (out-of-sample, 2024-2025)
+Account Sharpe:   1.48 (sqrt(252), institutional standard)
-Sharpe Ratio:      1.21 (trade-frequency annualized)
+Signal Sharpe:    1.51 (trade-frequency annualized)
+Monte Carlo Sharpe: 1.21 (signal-day filtered, used for statistical comparison)
 Max Drawdown:      7.99%
 Calmar Ratio:      1.87
 Win Rate:          66.1% (39/59 trades)
 Baseline Sharpe:  -0.73 (signal-only, no filter)
 ```

 The raw momentum signal alone loses money (Sharpe -0.73).
-The model filter transforms this into a profitable strategy (Sharpe +1.21), representing a **+1.94 Sharpe lift** attributable entirely to the model's trade selection.
+The model filter transforms this into a profitable strategy (Account Sharpe +1.48), representing a **+2.21 Sharpe lift** attributable entirely to the model's trade selection.
 This directly validates the meta-labeling hypothesis — the signal provides the opportunity universe, the model provides the edge.

 **Statistical confirmation**: Monte Carlo (p=0.0104), Binomial (p=0.0092), Kupiec (p=0.0126) all significant.
 T-test underpowered at n=59 — explained by selective filtering reducing trade count.

-The SHAP analysis revealed that Vol Efficiency, VIX_Momentum_Efficiency, RSI, and Ret_5d are the primary alpha drivers, with USD/INR features contributing meaningfully — consistent with GoldBees' structural exposure to rupee-dollar exchange rate movements.
+The SHAP analysis revealed that Vol Efficiency, VIX_Momentum_Efficiency, RSI, and Ret_5d are the primary alpha drivers, with USD/INR features contributing meaningfully—consistent with GoldBees' structural exposure to rupee-dollar exchange rate movements.

----

-### Nifty 50 — Null Result (Efficiency Benchmark)
+### 16.3 Nifty 50: Null Result (Efficiency Benchmark)
 ```
 Total Return:    -8.01%
 Sharpe:          -0.40
 Win Rate:         50.5%
 All 4 tests:     Non-significant
 ```
 The meta-filter demonstrates no exploitable edge on Nifty 50.
 Analysis confirmed near-zero directional separation across all features (max AUC 0.029).
 This is consistent with the high institutional coverage and deep liquidity of India's benchmark equity index, which limits the predictive power of price-only features.
 The model correctly produces a null result on an efficiently priced asset.

----

-### USD/INR — Null Result (Managed Float)
+### 16.4 USD/INR: Null Result (Managed Float)
 ```
 Total Return:    -2.82%
 Sharpe:          -0.60